 By Mike Holmes

-All the millions of litres of water that comes down in precipitation has to go somewhere, and like good urban planners, we have created culverts and drains and sewers that lead to treatment plants or bodies of water.
+All the millions of litres of water that come down in precipitation have to go somewhere.
+Like good urban planners, we have created culverts and drains and sewers that lead to treatment plants or bodies of water.
 But in the event of excessive rain, all this water creates pressure on the municipal sewage system.
 This leads to flooding and sewage backups.
+So how do you prevent sewage backflow?

 What Is A Backwater Valve?

-If the backwater valve detects a backflow of sewage, it switches from an open position to a closed position preventing water from flowing back up your pipes into your basement.
+If the Sentinel Drain Guard backwater valve detects a backflow of sewage, it switches from an open position to a closed position preventing water from flowing back up your pipes into your basement.
+When this device is installed in your basement floor drain it will guard against sewage backflow from entering your house causing thousands of dollars in damage and loss of sentimental property.

-A Sentinel Backflow prevention device is easy to install.
+The Sentinel Drain Guard is easy to install.
 First, measure the size of your drain.
 Is it a 3” or a 4” drain?
 You will have to remove the old drain cover from floor drain and wipe the throat of the drain pipe clean.

 For 3” (75 mm) Drain: